DeltaPhi0/HomeLab/README.md

 - [Navidrome](media/navidrome/INSTALL.md) Music streaming
 - [Calibre](media/calibre/INSTALL.md) eBook server

-*📝 Note: Please follow these steps from top to bottom.
+*Note: Please follow these steps from top to bottom.
 I arranged them from easiest to hardest*

 ## 💾 Backup & recovery
 1. Before backing up, be sure to shrink partition to minimum possible using either gparted, parted or fdisk